TiKi7/Sansar.API/README.md

 - `docs/`: Contains official documentation and the `access.html` file, which lists the libraries and methods accessible within the Sansar restricted environment.
 - `examples/`: A collection of example scripts demonstrating various Sansar API features.
 - `src/`: Your source code for the Context7 service.
+- `GLOSSARY.md`: A comprehensive glossary of Sansar API and Context7 terms and concepts.
+- `PAGE2.md`: An introductory guide to Sansar scripting, covering file structure, namespaces, media sources, and chat commands.

 ## Development Environment